tc39/notes/es8/2017-07/jul-27.md

 RW: We are following the precedent to the letter: only making changes to `Number`, nothing else.
 Let's also think about a new method that can match new numeric grammar!
 Just don't want to couple that to numeric separators.

-BF: HTML isn't changing their behavior.
+BFS: HTML isn't changing their behavior.

 AWB: Application level user input should not be tied to the syntax of an implementation language.